-Otitis media and internal are infections involving the middle and inner ear – these are most likely the infections to cause your dog’s balance to be off.
+Otitis media and interna are infections involving the middle and inner ear – these are the most likely infections to cause your dog’s balance to be off.
 Left untreated, middle and inner ear infections can cause deafness, facial paralysis, and vestibular disease.
 It is imperative to see your vet for proper testing and medication.

-It should be stressed here that some ear infections are the result of ear mites, which leave a distinctive “coffee ground” debris behind.
+Ear infections can be due to bacteria, yeast foreign bodies, polyps etc. Some ear infections are the result of ear mites, which leave a distinctive “coffee ground” debris behind.
 If you notice your dog tilting his head, unbalanced, whining when scratching at his ears, then get him to the vet for proper treatment.

 Typically found in older dogs, brain tumors usually have progressive symptoms.
 These symptoms will vary depending on the size and location of the tumor.
 Some symptoms can present suddenly, for example, some older dogs that previously had no health issues may begin having seizures.
 Some tumors cause behavioral changes in dogs; others may experience weakness on one side of the body.
 Still, others cause head tremors and unsteady gait.
 These symptoms may come and go or come on suddenly, so it’s best to see your vet if you notice one or more of these signs, even if they seem to get better.